Red Cloud's War: War

 On July 16, a group of Cheyenne, including Dull Knife and Two Moons, visited Carrington at Fort Reno and proclaimed their desire for peace.
 They said that Red Cloud was nearby with 500 warriors.
 Two white civilians were killed that day, and the Lakota campaign against the forts along the Trail began the next day.
 Red Cloud's warriors infiltrated the picket lines near the fort and stampeded 175 horses and mules.
 About 200 soldiers pursued the Indians in a running 15 mile fight, attempting unsuccessfully to recover the animals and suffering two men killed and three wounded.
 Returning to the fort, they found the bodies of six civilian traders killed by the Indians.

 On July 20, Red Cloud's warriors attacked a wagon train of 37 soldiers and civilians, killing two, at Crazy Woman Fork of the Powder River.
 After they attacked other civilian wagon trains, nearly all civilian traffic on the Bozeman Trail ceased.
 Carrington could only be re-supplied with food and ammunition by heavily guarded wagon trains.
 In the weeks and months that followed, the Indians repeatedly attacked the wagon trains that sallied out of Fort Kearny to cut construction timber in a forest six miles away.
 For defense, the wood trains were large, consisting of two parallel lines of 24 to 40 wagons guarded by mounted soldiers on either flank.
-In the event of an attack, the wagons were quickly drawn into an corral for defense.
+In the event of an attack, the wagons were quickly drawn into a corral for defense.
 Fifteen Indian attacks near Fort Kearny between July 16 and September 27 resulted in the deaths of 6 soldiers and 28 civilians and the loss of several hundred horses, mules, and cattle.
 Carrington's hay-cutting machine was also destroyed.

 Battle of the Hundred Slain/Fetterman Fight

 In November 1866, Captains William J. Fetterman and James Powell arrived at Fort Phil Kearny from the 18th Infantry's headquarters garrison at Fort Laramie to replace several officers recently relieved of duty.
-Unlike Carrington, Fetterman had extensive combat experience during the Civil War.
-But he lacked experience fighting Native Americans.
+Unlike Carrington, Fetterman had extensive combat experience during the Civil War, but he lacked experience fighting Native Americans.
 Fetterman disagreed with Carrington's strategy, reportedly saying it was "passive" and boasting that given "80 men," he "would ride through the Sioux nation."
 Later, Carrington reported these boasts while trying to defend his own reputation.

 On December 6, a force of Company C, 2nd Cavalry tasked to protect a wood train, was attacked by Red Cloud.
 Commanding officer Second Lieutenant Horace S. Bingham was among those killed as he had followed them as they retreated over Lodge Trail Ridge and been overwhelmed.
-Carrington worried about his officers' tendency to blindly follow such Indian decoy parties.
+Carrington worried about his officers' tendency to follow blindly such Indian decoy parties.
 Fetterman was outraged by what he considered the ineffectiveness of Carrington's leadership.
 He understood the commander of the Department of the Platte, Gen. Philip St. George Cooke, to have ordered the garrison to mount an aggressive winter campaign.